lunzheng-li/voting_experiments/README.md

 # voting_experiments
-The project contains all (or at least I try to collect as many as possible) voting experiments in economic literature.
+The project contains all (or at least I try to collect as many as possible) influential voting experiments in economic literature.
 ### Agranov et al (2018)*
-* Agranov, M., Goeree, J.K., Romero, J. and Yariv, L., 2018. _What makes voters turn out: The effects of polls and beliefs_. *Journal of the European Economic Association*, 16(3), pp.825-856.
+* Agranov, M., Goeree, J.K., Romero, J. and Yariv, L., 2018. __What makes voters turn out: The effects of polls and beliefs__. *Journal of the European Economic Association*, 16(3), pp.825-856.
-* In the origin paper, the experiment was conducted in Zree.
+* In the original paper, the experiment was conducted in Ztree.
 Here is the oTree version.